Yep, my least favorite marketing term finally gets its own list. Aside from my occasional outpouring of hatred.

 1. It’s just media.

 Listen to Gary Vaynerchuck.
-And Steve Rubel.
 And to me.
-The secret is that it’s just media.
+The secret is that social media is just media.

 What we call ‘social media’ is a fantastic evolution of media.
 It’s media distilled down to a bazillion conversations, all going on, all at once.
 Sounds chaotic?
 That’s because it is.

 Todo: Read about the Federalist Papers.
 Learn about Martin Luther.
 Research smoke signals.
 Heck, read Snow Crash and learn about the Nam Shubs of Enki.
 All social media.
 We 21st Century folk not as clever as we think.

 2. If you want to talk, first learn to listen.

 That evolution (see #1) means everyone can see through you.